EnergySolutions

 EnergySolutions has operations in over 40 states, with a licensed landfill to dispose of radioactive waste approximately 60 miles west of Salt Lake City in Tooele County, Utah.
 It also operates a disposal site in Barnwell County, South Carolina.
 The company possesses the technology to convert waste into alternative material such as durable glass and is contracted by the United States Department of Energy to assist in waste conversion efforts.
-The company held the naming rights to the Utah Jazz home EnergySolutions Arena from November 20 2006 until October 26, 2015, when Vivint, a home security system provider based in Provo, Utah, acquired the naming rights.
+The company held the naming rights to the Utah Jazz home EnergySolutions Arena (Now Delta Center) from November 20, 2006, until October 26, 2015, when Vivint, a home security system provider based in Provo, Utah, acquired the naming rights.

 In June 2007 the company took over operation and management of several Magnox atomic plants from British Nuclear Fuels plc in the United Kingdom through the acquisition of the BNFL subsidiary – Reactor Sites Management Company (RMSC).

 Formation of EnergySolutions

 Envirocare of Utah purchased the Connecticut-based Scientech D&D division in October 2005.
 On February 2, 2006, Envirocare announced the $90 million purchase of BNG America, a subsidiary of British Nuclear Fuels (BNFL) based in Virginia.
 Envirocare of Utah was renamed EnergySolutions, with corporate headquarters in Salt Lake City, Utah.
 On February 7, 2006, EnergySolutions announced it would buy Maryland-based Duratek, a publicly traded company, for $396 million in an all-cash deal.
 The leveraged buyout was financed by banks led by Citigroup, effectively taking the company private.

 After the acquisitions, EnergySolutions had 2,500 employees in 40 states with an annual revenue of $280 million.
 EnergySolutions owns two of the nation's four commercial low-level nuclear-waste repositories, its primary competitor, Waste Control Specialists, built a fourth repository in Texas.